Skip to main content

 Step 2 – Authenticate via GitHub OAuth

-Important: GitHub Copilot requires a separate OAuth flow and may require higher permissions than the repository OAuth completed during onboarding.
+Important: GitHub Copilot requires a separate OAuth flow.
+It must be connected explicitly, even if GitHub is already integrated.
+This flow may require higher permissions than the repository OAuth completed during onboarding.

 Step 3 – Confirm the Sync